Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "Why does it always come down to blood," Harry muttered to himself as the stone sunk away to reveal the hidden entrance.
 He cast a nonverbal lumos charm and began to move forwards, but a stern look from Arcturus stopped him.
 Knowing that Arcturus hadn't wanted him to come along at all, Harry wasn't going to push his luck and so waited for the older wizards to go first – though he couldn't help thinking that he was the one who should protect them rather than the other way round.

 The cave was just as Harry remembered from his nightmares.
 They were standing on the edge of a black lake, the smooth surface of which stretched out endlessly before them.
 Even though nothing could be seen beyond a few paces to either side, there was the sense of a vast and threatening space opening up before them.
-Their lighted wands barely penetrating the thick darkness, but slowly their eyes adjusted enough for a glowing green light to become visible in the distance.
+Their lighted wands barely penetrated the thick darkness, but slowly their eyes adjusted enough for a glowing green light to become visible in the distance.

 "That's where we need to get to," Harry said.